23andMe aims to make and support scientific discoveries and publish those

 23andMe will prevent that information from being used in new 23andMe Research

-initiated after 30 days from receipt of your request.
-Any research on your data
+initiated after 30 days from receipt of your request (it may take up to 30 days

 undone, or withdrawn.